wrapnuts/402.mail/README.md

 - [x] Run mutt client on vps & check incoming mail periodically
 - [x] If new mail includes cashu, forward to inbox
 - [ ] If new mail does not include cashu, auto-respond with "payment required"
+- [ ] Change format of forwarded mail

 ## Requirements
 The length of each requirement indicates how difficult it is to fulfill. \